CLICK HERE FOR LOCATIONS OF PORT-OWNED BRIDGES

 3:30 pm - 5:45 pm

-Not Applicable (Bridge is temporarily closed to vehicular traffic due to roadway conditions)
+Not Applicable (the bridge is temporarily closed to vehicular traffic due to roadway conditions)

 5:00 pm - 6:30 pm